caestradaa/covid_fatality_in_Col/README.md

 ![alt text](https://github.com/caestradaa/covid_fatality_in_Col/blob/main/Images/FatalityRate_vs_Vaccinations_by_week.PNG "Vaccinations vs Fatallity Rate through time")

 **Q5: Is there any relationship between the number of people vaccinated and the evolution of the fatality rate?**
+- As shown in the two previous visualizations, there is an interesting relationship between the fatality rate and vaccination: as the number of doses applied increases, the overall fatality rate decreases.
+- Of course, this is only a correlation that does not show causality in its entirety, however, it is true that there is a slight but evident decrease in the fatality rate and it is likely that its main cause is the advance in the vaccination.